 Later that day, we found ourselves at Fashion Valley mall so I decided to buy it.
 I knew it was $49.99 and at the outer edge of what I consider a popsicle to be worth.
 But in the store, she had eyeballed the Character Kit so I had to at least get that too.
 But here’s how it all went down.

 Sales Associate: “You can’t buy the machine without the tool set!”

-Me: “Um, ok,” as La Jolla girl was already adding it to our pile.
+Me: “Um, ok,” as my 4-year-old was already adding it to our pile.

 Sales Associate: “You must also buy the recipe book.
 You won’t know how to make the fancier popsicles otherwise.
 There’s a promotion if you also buy the book.”

 Sales Associate: “The popsicle maker only makes 3 popsicles at a time.
 You need the storage case to store them, while you make more.
 The recipes are for at least 6 popsicles at a time.
 I’d recommend several.”

 Me: “I’ll take ONE.”
 I don’t even eat popsicles.

 He was right, but at the time I felt like someone punched me in the stomach after I saw the total which was…

 These had better be the best popsicles on the planet.
 The recipes in the book are fancy with everything from key lime pie (with graham cracker layers), to popsicles colored like the American flag, and more.

 We blended a fresh strawberry mixture and a mango banana mixture.
 To be honest, if you used bottled juices, it would be WAY easier and the colors would be more vibrant.
 I can’t bring myself to use food coloring as suggested in some of the recipes.